What are Miracles?

 The Gospels describe how Jesus healed the sick, gave sight to the blind and hearing to the deaf.

-But many non-believers scoff at the possibility of faith healing.
+Many non-believers scoff at the possibility of faith healing.
 And, indeed, the modern day "healer" may often be a con man working for profit or to impress a religious congregation.
 These imposters have many techniques such as "healing" someone they know is not sick, often placing a shill in the audience.1

 A well known example of modern faith healing is the placebo effect.
 This is when someone taking "dummy" pills recovers simply because they expect to.
 In one spectacular case a patient with severe Parkinson's disease was a test subject in a double blind test of a new Parkinson's drug.
 (Double blind tests are designed so that an experimental drug is given to some test subjects and a placebo is given to others.
 Neither the test subjects nor the people administering the drugs know who gets the active drug).
 Following this experiment, the patient made a spectacular recovery.
 However, analysis of the trial results indicated that the drug was ineffective and it turned out that the patient had actually taken the placebo3.
 Such incidents have led some to suggest that the important factor in such cases, the faith of the sick person that they will recover, may actually boost the power of the brain to activate the body's immune system response.2